-After you join an affiliate program, you will receive an email from the respective Affiliate Manager with an affiliate link.
+After joining an affiliate program, you will receive an email from the respective Affiliate Manager with an affiliate link.
 All they request you to do is to share the affiliate link.
 And whenever any sale takes place through this affiliate link, you will get a commission.

 But, who will be purchasing through your affiliate link?
 How are you going to keep track of it?

 Before worrying about tracking affiliate links, let’s dig some basics.
-It is highly important that you understand how to use these affiliate links.
+You must understand how to use these affiliate links.

-It is not recommended to share your affiliate links just by copying and pasting from your affiliate dashboard.
+It is not recommended to share your affiliate links by copying and pasting them from your affiliate dashboard.
 They are called naked affiliate links.
-For bluehost affiliate link, it would look something like
+For the Bluehost affiliate link, it would look something like

-Where the XXX represents your Tracking ID (or Affiliate ID).
+Where the (blogheist) represents your Tracking ID (or Affiliate ID).
 When you share your affiliate links everywhere directly like this, you could end up with some major problems.